Internal gravity waves in stratified flows with and without vortical modes: Results

-In order to have a finer analysis of the distribution of energy in the $k_h$-$k_z$ plane, it is useful to look at energy ratios shown on Figure \ref{fig:spectra_ratio_khkz}.
-One clearly observes that $\Etoro$ is never negligible away of the forcing region, and very important for small wave-vectors when the vortical modes are not removed (Figure~\ref{fig:spectra_ratio_khkz}$(a)$-$(b)$).
-Except this important difference, the spectral energy budgets of the two simulations appear to share striking similarities for these simulations with $F_h \ll 1$ and $\R \gg 1$.
-Outside the forcing region, the poloidal energy is dominant ($\tilde{\mathcal{D}} > 0$) between the lines $\chi_{L, \kk} = 1/3$ and $\chi_{L, \kk} = 3$, corresponding to a region where the critical balance condition $\chi_{L, \kk} \sim 1$ is fulfilled (Figure~\ref{fig:spectra_ratio_khkz}$(c)$-$(d)$).
-The potential energy is dominant ($\tilde{\mathcal{D}} < 0$) when $\chi_{L, \kk} > 3$, i.e. in a region where eddies are faster than waves.
-We observe a good equipartition between potential and poloidal energy ($\tilde{\mathcal{D}} \simeq 0$) when $\chi_{L, \kk} < 1/3$, i.e. in the region where waves are faster than eddies.
-This indicates that the ratio of temporal scales $\chi_{L, \kk}$ is important when identifying ranges in anisotropic turbulence, as already explained in \cite{yokoyama_energy-based_2019}.
-In particular, it shows that a wave dominated range cannot lie above $\chi_{L, \kk} > 1/3$, which is marked by wave-breaking and strong vortices. \\
+In order to have a finer analysis of the distribution of energy in the $(k_h, k_z)$ plane, it is useful to look at energy ratios $\Etoro/E$ and $\tilde{\mathcal{D}}$ (\ref{eq:energies}) shown on Figure~\ref{fig:spectra_ratio_khkz}.
+One clearly observes that $\Etoro$ is never negligible away from the forcing region, and it is very important for small wave-vectors when the vortical modes are not removed (Figure~\ref{fig:spectra_ratio_khkz}$\rm (a)$-$\rm (b)$).
+Apart from this important difference, the spectral energy budgets of the two simulations appear to share striking similarities.
+Outside the forcing region, the poloidal energy is dominant ($\tilde{\mathcal{D}} > 0$) between the cyan dotted lines $\chi_{\kk} = 1/3$ and $\chi_{\kk} = 3$ (\ref{eq:NonLinearityParameter}), corresponding to a region where the critical balance condition $\chi_{\kk} \sim 1$ is fulfilled (Figure~\ref{fig:spectra_ratio_khkz}$\rm (c)$-$\rm (d)$).
+The potential energy is dominant ($\tilde{\mathcal{D}} < 0$) when $\chi_{\kk} > 3$, i.e. in a region where eddies are faster than waves.
+We observe a good equipartition between potential and poloidal energy ($\tilde{\mathcal{D}} \simeq 0$) when $\chi_{\kk} < 1/3$, i.e. in the region where waves are faster than eddies.
+This indicates that the ratio of temporal scales $\chi_{\kk}$ is important when identifying ranges in anisotropic turbulence, as already explained in \cite{yokoyama_energy-based_2019}.
+In particular, it shows that a wave dominated range cannot lie above $\chi_{\kk} > 1/3$.